why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

   * `web-functions` (functionalities invoked from the web release of the docs)
   * `contents` (textual and multimedia contents)
 ### Pull Requests (PRs)
-When lodging a PR please make sure to give us permission to commit to the Pull Request branch by checking the `Allow edits from maintainers` checkbox on the Pull Request.
-Otherwise we won't be able to work with you on your PR.
+When lodging a PR please make sure to give us permission to commit to the Pull Request branch by
 ### Style
 _Structure_.
 Each document should start with an intro stating the end goal, the important presuppositions (typically about pre-requirements) that the document is making, and an outline of the main steps on the path to the goal.